bhauman/figwheel-main/docs/docs/installation.md

 **On Windows**

-As of this writing [CLI Tools][cli-tools] is not available on the Windows Operating System yet.
-For now, if you are on Windows you will need to use [Leiningen][lein].
+As of this writing [CLI Tools][cli-tools] on Windows is in an alpha state.
+For now, if you are on Windows you may want to use [Leiningen][lein].

 ## Install your tool of choice